fooltowise/NeroNotes/Nero's Notes/Bergman & Beving – revitalising the original serial acquirer.md

 # Bergman & Beving – revitalising the original serial acquirer

-**Gustaf:** _Hi Magnus, you are today Group CEO of Bergman & Beving \[the legendary serial acquirer spawner of Lagercrantz Group, Addtech, Addlife, Momentum Group, & Alligo\].
+**Gustaf:** _Hi Magnus, you are today Group CEO of Bergman & Beving \[the legendary serial acquirer spawner of Lagercrantz Group, Addtech, [[Addlife]], Momentum Group, & Alligo\].
 What strategic journey did you make as Executive Vice President at Lagercrantz Group from 2007 to 2021?_

 **Magnus Söderlind:** When I joined Lagercrantz Group as EVP in 2007, Lagercrantz was mainly a group of companies focusing on electronic and telecom components distribution.
 It was obvious that even if you were world-class in those industries, reaching a double-digit profit margin would be very challenging.